pkgw/worklog-tools/README.md

 Second, the publications are “partitioned” into various subgroups.

-The automatic processing assumes that all publication records will define certain items.
+The automatic processing assumes that all publication records will define certain fields.
 Some of the key ones are:

 * `title` — the title of the publication
 * `authors` — the list of authors, in a special format.
 Separate authors’